We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The ketogenic, or keto, diet is a very low carb, high fat diet that’s associated with several health benefits, including weight loss (

 For those following this diet, protein bars can be a convenient, grab-and-go option when you need a quick meal or filling snack.
-However, finding a keto-friendly bar can be difficult because most protein bars are either too high in carbs or too low in fat.
+However, finding a keto-friendly bar can be difficult, as most protein bars are either too high in carbs or too low in fat.

 Plus, even protein bars that meet the right criteria aren’t always healthy options, as they often contain large amounts of artificial ingredients, additives, and preservatives.